mahe-appkey/appkey_coolLine/further_thingy.md

 -

 ### to do or experiment:
-- [ ] rotation using tween node in the sprite class, test if it can be added as child or parent, directly?
+- [x] rotation using tween node in the sprite class, test if it can be added as child or parent, directly?
-- [ ] change the instance? from full script to prefabs?
+- [x] change the instance? from full script to prefabs?
-- [ ] game control
+- [x] game control
 - [ ] tes build into android
 - [ ] tes build into iOS
+- [ ] gui and score calculation
+- [ ] state for drag and drop

 ### questions?
 - [ ] if every new rounds, all board are turned back to brown, but keep the pieces/drives position and orientation, what about the randomize empty space? change or not?